telus/tds-core/packages/PriceLockup/PriceLockup.md

 - Use `strikethrough` prop for price savings comparison
   - If using `strikethrough` prop, it must be accompanied by corresponding `a11yText` to be used by screen readers
   - `strikethrough` price must be smaller than the discounted price
+- Use `a11yText` prop to support screen reader when text is not reader-friendly
+  - Problem: if the component shows "\$25/mo.", screen reader will read: "dollar 25 slash mo"
+  - Solution: supply component with `a11yText="25 dollars per month"`.
+Screen reader will now read: "25 dollars per month" and ignore visual text

 ### Strikethrough Usage Criteria